Medicare Advantage Plans

 • Part B (Medical Insurance): Covers doctor visits, outpatient care, preventive services, and some medical equipment.

 With Original Medicare, you can see any doctor or hospital that accepts Medicare.
 You may also choose to buy a separate Medigap policy to help pay for costs like deductibles and coinsurance.
-Prescription drug coverage is not included, but you can add a separate Part D plan
+Prescription drug coverage is not included, but you can add a separate Part D plan.

 One of the main differences when comparing Medicare Advantage vs. Original Medicare is how they handle costs.
 Original Medicare often requires separate policies for supplemental coverage and drug coverage, which may involve multiple premiums.